lacoco-lab/home/content/publication/veitsman2025borntransformertransformer.md

 ---
-title: 'Born a Transformer -- Always a Transformer?'
+title: 'Born a Transformer -- Always a Transformer?
+On the Effect of Pretraining on Architectural Abilities '
 authors:
+- Mayank Jobanputra
 - Yana Veitsman
-- Mayank Jobanputra
 - Yash Sarrof
 - Alexandra Bakalova
 - Vera Demberg